Home

 • Performing background subtraction.

-In a SAS experiment, it is often preferable to perform multiple shorter measurements rather than a single prolonged one.
-If something goes wrong during the experiment (e.g., a bubble in the sample, malfunctioning cryostat, or a user error), it is easy to exclude the problematic measurement from the data set.
-Sometimes the outliers are not as obvious, and it is necessary to use statistical methods to identify them.
+In a SAS experiment, it is preferable to perform multiple measurements (frames) of the same sample with short exposure times rather than a single prolonged measurement.
+Thereby changes in the sample sample can be detected and the problematic frames removed.
+Changes may be caused, e.g., by air bubbles, malfunctioning temperature control, or beam damage.
+Sometimes the outliers are not obviously detected, and it is necessary to use statistical methods to identify them.

-Download this zip-file containing a series of data files.
-We are only concerned about the files in the frames folder.
+Download this zip-file containing a series of data files (frames).
 If ATSAS is installed, you should have a program titled "SAS Data Analysis" or "Primus" installed.
-Run the program and click on the "Open" button and select the 20 files that start with "img_0223_".
+Run the program and click on the "Open" button and select the 20 sample files that start with "img_0223_" (the buffer files starts with either "img_0222_" or "img_0224_" - ignore these in this step).

-After loading the data you should see a windows like the one above.
-The data is plotted in the left window, and the right window shows the data in a table format, where each data file can be selected/deselected.
-To get the usual log-log plot, click on the "Plot" section and select "Double Logarithmic Scale" if you wish.
+After loading the data, you should see a window like the one above.
+The data are plotted in the left window, and the right window display the data files in a table format, where each data file can be selected/deselected.
+To get log-log plot, click on the "Plot" section and select "Double Logarithmic Scale".
 Try to identify the outliers by visual inspection.
 It will probably not be easy.

-To identify the outliers more easily, click the "Processing" section, and then the "Compare" button.
+To identify the outliers, click the "Processing" section, and then the "Compare" button.
 This will open a new window like the one below.

-The zip-file from Part I contains two series of buffer measurements (files starting with "img_0222_" and "img_0224_").
-Load these files (simultaneously) into Primus and remove the outliers (if there are any?) as described in Part I. Next, combine them just like before.
+The zip-file from Part I contains two series of buffer measurements (files starting with "img_0222_" and "img_0224_"), measure before and after the sample measurement.
+Load these files (both sets of buffer measurements) into Primus and remove the outliers (if there are any?) as described in Part I. Next, merge them just like before.
 Now you can go to "file" and "close all".
+The merged file is saved in the data folder.

-To subtract the buffer from the sample, load the two averaged files "avrg_001.dat" and "avrg_002.dat" into Primus.
-Make sure that the sample average file is above the buffer file in the list of loaded files.
-Next in the "Processing" section click "Subtract".
+To subtract the buffer from the sample, load the two merged files "merge_001.dat" and "merge_002.dat" into Primus.
+Make sure that the sample average file is above the buffer file in the list of loaded files (else, you can right click and press Move Up).
+Next, in the "Processing" section click "Subtract" (do not normalize by concentration if opted for).
 This creates a new file called "sub_001.dat".
-This file contains the background subtracted data.
+This file contains the background-subtracted data.

 Inspecting the subtracted data